- Wireless Public Alerting (WPA)

-The Alert Ready system was developed in partnership with federal, provincial, and territorial emergency management officials, Pelmorex Weather Networks (Television) Inc., the broadcast industry, and wireless service providers to ensure you receive emergency alerts immediately and know when to take action to keep you and your family safe.
+The Alert Ready system was developed in partnership with federal, provincial, and territorial emergency management officials, Pelmorex Corp., the broadcast industry, and wireless service providers to ensure you receive emergency alerts immediately and know when to take action to keep you and your family safe.

-Beginning in April 2018, all Canadian wireless service providers will have the capability to broadcast emergency alerts received from alerting authorities directly to consumers' WPA compatible wireless devices using Cell Broadcast distribution.
+Beginning in April 2018, all Canadian wireless service providers will be required to broadcast emergency alerts received from alerting authorities directly to consumers' WPA compatible wireless devices using Cell Broadcast distribution.

 Wireless service providers will only receive and broadcast alerts that are issued for threat-to-life situations.